United front in Taiwan: Organizations

 Two bureaus of the Ministry of State Security (MSS), the China Institutes of Contemporary International Relations and the Institute of Taiwan Studies at the Chinese Academy of Social Sciences, share intelligence collection and analysis on Taiwan.

 The UFWD sponsors paid trips and summer camps to mainland China for Taiwanese youth.
 The trips are reported to promote pro-Chinese unification sentiment.

 Triads and Hongmen associations in Taiwan are also increasingly vectors of CCP influence operations.
 Taiwan's Ministry of the Interior stated that the MSS operates an "external liaison office" in Xiamen which communicates with and provides financial assistance to organized criminal groups in Taiwan.

 Responses

+In January 2025, seven members of the Fukang Alliance Party were indicted on espionage charges.
 In February 2025, Taiwan's Ministry of Education barred two schools affiliated with the UFWD, Huaqiao University and Jinan University, from conducting exchanges in Taiwan.
 The ministry also stated it would no longer recognize qualifications from schools associated with the UFWD.
 The same month, the same ministry banned exchanges with the Seven Sons of National Defence.
 In March 2025, Taiwanese president Lai Ching-te gave a policy speech in which he promised greater efforts to crack down on PRC espionage and infiltration in Taiwan.